 Things to do in Berchtesgaden

-There are so many things to do in Berchtesgaden and nearby Obersalzberg.
+There are so many things to do in the old town of Berchtesgaden and nearby Obersalzberg.
 The area has something for everyone.
 Whether you are coming for one day in Berchtesgaden or for a couple of days you'll have plenty to do.

 The town is surrounded by the German Alps.
 There are variety of ways to experience the awe-inspiring views.
 Up from high above at the Kehlsteinhaus or the Jenner Mountain or from below on a boat on the Königssee on your way to St. Bartholomew's Church.